Born in the Purple

 From the view of Empress Zoe, suddenly stripped of power and forced to flee the palace with her infant son, the situation was desperate.
 She sought protection in the Hagia Sophia, surrounded by loyal supporters who saw her as the guardian of legitimate succession.

 Patriarch Nicholas Mystikos, though he had opposed the fourth marriage, found himself in a complex position.
-While he believed the marriage had been uncanonical, the reality of an infant legitimate heir versus the dissolute Alexander forced him to reconsider his stance.
+He believed the marriage had been uncanonical, yet the reality of an infant legitimate heir versus the dissolute Alexander forced him to reconsider his stance.

 The military commanders, led by the brilliant general John Eladas, worried about the empire's defenses.
 Alexander's policies were alienating allies and encouraging enemies.
 Several generals began secretly corresponding with Zoe, seeing Constantine as the best hope for stability.